ajc2/sbdoc-cc/instruction/load.md

 - - -
 `LOAD fname$,numarr[,diag%]`
 Loads the contents of `fname$` into the numeric array `numarr`.
-The file at `fname$`must be a `DAT` file.
-GRP files are not interoperable, so you cannot load a `GRP` to an array with this method, even if you use the `DAT:` type prefix.
+The file at `fname$`must be either a `DAT` or `GRP` file.
+When loading a `GRP` file, the array must be a numeric type and have 2 dimensions.
+The array will be automatically resized to 512x512.
+Each index will contain the RGBA5551 color value of the pixel at index `[y%,x%]`.
 It is impossible to create text `DAT` files, so passing a string array is illegal.